-EURAMET also expects the EU Contribution to the external funded partners to not exceed 30 % of the total EU Contribution to the project.
+EURAMET also expects the EU Contribution to the external funded partners to not exceed 30 % of the total EU Contribution across all selected projects in this TP.

 Any industrial partners that will receive significant benefit from the results of the proposed project are expected to be unfunded partners.